Examples

 |

-a new scenario is created, or a data node's value is updated.
+a scenario is created, submitted or completed.

-for all events published by Taipy, when a JOB
+for all events published by Taipy, when a JOB entity's status attribute is UPDATE,

 Example